Danika-Balas/LondonBikeshare/README.md

 # Predicting Bike Share Usage in London
 URL: http://latest-londonbikeshare-env.eba-uyfumhmm.us-east-1.elasticbeanstalk.com/

 This web application can be used to predict usage of city bike shares in London based on weather, date, and time input data.
-It uses a Flask API and hosted on AWS.
+It uses a Flask API and is hosted on AWS.
 It uses a gradient boosted tree model.

 This [Jupyter notebook](LondonBikeshare_modelDev.ipynb) includes the code to develop the predictive model, including EDA, data processing, model training, and model evaluation.